mskyaxl/wsl-terminal/README.md

 Run `outbash-daemon.js` to start a outbash.exe daemon, more about outbash.exe: https://github.com/xilun/cbwin

-If no need of outbash.exe, run a sleep in background to avold all WSL processes(include tmux) being killed, more details in `outbash-daemon.js`.
+If no need of outbash.exe, run a sleep in background to avoid all WSL processes(include tmux) being killed, more details in `outbash-daemon.js`.

-bin/{wrun/wstart/wcmd} usage: https://github.com/xilun/cbwin
+bin/{wrun/wstart/wcmd} are used to run Windows processes, usage: https://github.com/xilun/cbwin

 wslbridge usage: https://github.com/rprichard/wslbridge